Akuli/porcupine/docs/utils.rst

     The ``pythonw.exe`` program runs Python scripts without a command prompt, so you need to check for that when doing things like starting a new command prompt from Python.
+This is also ``True`` if Porcupine is running as ``Porcupine.exe``, which it is when launched from start menu.

 .. data:: python_executable